jlempen/Surface-Book-3-OpenCore/README.md

 `BigSurfaceSLB3.kext` is required to enable the trackpad, the keyboard, the touchscreen, the battery status, the power and volume buttons and the ambient light sensor.
 Updating this `kext` with the official one from [Xiashangning's BigSurface repo](https://github.com/Xiashangning/BigSurface) will most certainly break something! `BigSurfaceSLB3.kext` is a modified version of `BigSurface` v6.5 which fixes the skipping/lagging trackpad and hibernate mode 25.

 An UEFI firmware released by Micro$oft in August 2023 broke the Surface Book 3's trackpad in macOS in several ways.
 Downgrading the UEFI firmware to the last known working version `13.101.140.0` is required to fix the trackpad and hibernate mode 25 on macOS.
 See the detailed instructions below to easily downgrade the UEFI firmware.
-This needs to be done before installing any version of macOS or you won't have a working trackpad and/or keyboard during installation.

 `AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip.
 This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.
 As the Intel Wifi chip does not yet work with the `AirportItlwm.kext` in macOS Sequoia, you'll need to use the `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
 You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/Surface-Book-3-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.
 This EFI will dynamically load the `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into macOS Sequoia.